 William White (aka Phelps), Private, 44061, Welsh Regiment.
 This man has proved very hard to identify, as the memorial shows him as William Phelps.
 William was born at Prendergast in 1894, the son of Elizabeth White.
 By 1899 Elizabeth had married Frank Phelps, and William was being raised by his Grandparents Titus and Hannah Thomas at Henry’s Moat.
 William was back living with Elizabeth at Prendergast by 1911, under the name William Phelps.
 He enlisted at Haverfordwest into the Welsh Regiment, and was posted to France early in 1916, joining the 2nd Battalion, Welsh Regiment, which was attached to 3 Brigade, 1st Division.
 He joined the battalion on the Somme, where it was preparing to take part in the Battle of Pozières.
 William survived the tough fighting south-east of Pozières, but was killed on 8 September 1916 near High Wood.
 He was 22 years old, and is buried in Caterpillar Valley Cemetery, Longueval, France.

 Lewis Wilson, Captain, Essex Regiment.
-Lewis was born at Begelley on 4 March 1884, the son of William Phillips Wilson and Margaret Elizabeth Wilson, of Langdon Farm, Begelley.
-He emigrated to Canada prior to the war.
-His next of kin was given as being his wife, Jessie Winifred Wilson (nee Forrester) who lived at Bank House, Milford Haven.
+Lewis was born on 4 March 1884, the son of William Phillips Wilson, and of Margaret Elizabeth Wilson (nee Lewis), of Langdon Farm, Begelly.
+He was educated at Haverfordwest Grammar School prior to enlisting into the Royal Navy, but had emigrated to Canada prior to the war, after marrying Jessie Winifred Forrester on 7 June 1911.
 Lewis enlisted at Valcartier, Canada on 23 September 1914 into the 7th Battalion, Canadian Infantry.
-He was immediately promoted to Corporal, as he has six years prior service with the Kashar Light Horse.
-Upon arriving in France in 1915, Lewis was commissioned into the Essex Regiment, and was posted to its 9th Battalion, where he served as Adjutant from 15 July 1916.
-Sadly Lewis took ill and was evacuated to a Military Hospital in London where he died at the 2nd London General Hospital on 27 November 1916, aged 32.
-He was buried in Kensal Green (All Souls) Cemetery, London.
-His brother William also fell.
+His next of kin was given as being his wife, who was living at Bank House, Milford Haven.
+Lewis was immediately promoted to Corporal, as he had six years prior service with the Kashar Light Horse and Royal Navy.
+Upon arriving in France in 1915, Lewis was commissioned Second Lieutenant into the Essex Regiment, and was posted to 9th Battalion, Essex Regiment, which was attached to 35 Brigade, 12th (Eastern) Division.
+The Division had landed at Boulogne on 31 May 1915, and took over the line at Ploegsteert Wood.
+They then moved south and fought in the Battle of Loos, and the subsequent actions of the Hohenzollern Redoubt, and remained there until March 1916.
+Lewis served as Adjutant from 15 July 1916.
+Sadly, Lewis was wounded, and was evacuated to the 2nd London General Hospital, where he died on 27 November 1916.
+Lewis was buried in Kensal Green (All Souls) Cemetery, London.
+His brother, William Clement Wilson, also fell during the war.

 Charles Rupert Woolcock, Private, 200131, Welsh Regiment.
 Charles was the son of James and Elizabeth Woolcock, of 2, Dark Street, Haverfordwest.
 He served with the 1/4th Battalion, Welsh Regiment, which had formed at Carmarthen during August, 1914 and had become attached to 159 Brigade, 53rd (Welsh) Division.
 The Division moved to the Mediterranean, sailing from Devonport in July 1915 arriving at Mudros by 5 August 1915.
 From here they moved to Gallipoli, landing on 9 August, where it was caught up in a desperate assault against the Turkish positions, and spent the next few days in isolated pockets, fighting against a Turkish counter-attack.
 The Division remained here throughout the coming months, and suffered severe losses in manpower strength during the great November 1915 blizzard on Gallipoli, when its total strength was reduced to less than that of a full-strength Brigade.
 On 11 December 1915 the Division was evacuated to Mudros, and by 23 December 1915 were moved to Egypt.
 They remained on the Suez Canal Defences for the next twelve months, and in early 1917 moved into Palestine, where they remained for the duration of the war, fighting at the Battles of Gaza, and successfully capturing Jerusalem.
 Charles was killed in action during the Third Battle of Gaza, on 4 November 1917.
 He was 21 years old, and is buried in Beersheba War Cemetery, Israel.